in partnership with Maine State Library

 Special National Poetry Month Poetry Express Kick Off:

-To kick off 2021 Poetry Express we’ll have a special joint MSL/MHC National Poetry Month event in April (DATE TBD) featuring a collective of poets including MHC staff, partners, facilitators, speakers & friends: Samaa Abdurraqib, Jan Bindas-Tenney, Cait Vaughan, LaLa Drew, Samara Cole Doyon, Sass Linneken, Jenn Carter, Maya Williams.
-We will also invite one or two other poets who have not shared publicly before.
-The event will explore the themes of healing and combating isolation through vulnerability and collaboration.
-We are looking at the last week of April for this event.
+A special National Poetry Month event featuring a collective of poets including MHC staff, partners, facilitators, speakers & friends: Samaa Abdurraqib, Jan Bindas-Tenney, Cait Vaughan, LaLa Drew, Samara Cole Doyon, Sass Linneken, Jenn Carter, Maya Williams.
+The event will explored the themes of healing and combating isolation through vulnerability and collaboration.

 - The Telling Room: featuring young poets and exploring the themes of nationality, culture, and heritage through the The Telling Room’s new poetry anthology, A New Land.
 The Telling Room will center participants in exploring their past, present, and future in understanding what makes their identities unique: When We Began, Where We Are Now, and Who We Are Becoming.